Volunteering and Service in the Community

 Around 250 of our pupils are involved every year in volunteering of one sort or another, with many placements being directed towards supporting education in the community.
 Our pupils support the primary schools in literacy, language development and numeracy acting as classroom assistants.

-At St Andrew's boys club, the Rugby Portobello Trust and SE!
-United, some of our year 12 and 13 boys are acting as academic mentors in homework clubs providing support for the boys and girls who attend in the evenings.
+Some of our year 12 and 13 boys are acting as academic mentors in various community settings - such as the Coin St Neighnourhood Cemtre - in homework clubs providing support for the boys and girls who attend in the evenings.
 A large number of our pupils volunteer at Garside House and the Pullen centre working for the elderly and at St Thomas's Hospital on the Evelina Children's ward.
-Students volunteer at the Coin St centre in Southwark in as academic tutors for students in key stages 2, 3 and 4, across a range of subjects.

 We also facilitate volunteering to support young people with special educational needs and disabilities, for example in a local swimming group for disabled children, or at Frank Barnes School for Deaf Children, where 7 students support primary age pupils on a weekly basis, using their BSL skills.